 Joint name account

 If the account is held in joint names, it will automatically pass to the other account holder.
 We will write to the remaining account holder to confirm this once the death is registered.

 If the account is held in the sole name of the deceased, payments to and from the account will be frozen until such time as the funds can be released to the personal representative(s).

 We will need to see the original or certified copy of Grant of Probate or Letters of Administration to establish who the personal representatives are.
-However if the total amount of savings held with us is less than £5,000 we can accept a completed and witnessed declaration form instead; the form is available from us on request.
+However if the total amount of savings held with us is no more than £15,000 we can accept a completed and witnessed declaration form instead; the form is available from us on request.